GoogleCloudPlatform/community/tutorials/exposing-asp.net-webapi-using-.net-core-with-cloud-endpoints/index.md

 ---
 # Create ASP.NET Web API using .NET Core with Cloud Endpoints

-This tutorial shows how to create simple API using ASP.NET Core Web API, deploy that API to App Engine Flexible Environment, then using Cloud Endpoints to expose and monitor the API.
+This tutorial shows how to create a simple API using ASP.NET Core Web API, deploy that API to the App Engine flexible environment, then use Cloud Endpoints to expose and monitor the API.

 ## Step 1 - Setup your development environment

-We are going to write code using Visual Studio Code.
+You will write code using Visual Studio Code.
 Therefore, you should install the following:

 * [.NET Core 2.0.0 SDK](https://www.microsoft.com/net/core)
 * [Visual Studio Code](https://code.visualstudio.com/)